Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Problem description

 (\roman{mycounter}\stepcounter{mycounter}) We assume that all reservation slots are selected daily and that reserved passengers are guaranteed to show up on time.
 Observations from the Beijing metro's trip reservation show that most reserved passengers are commuters during peak hours, and reservation slots are quickly filled within minutes of release.

 (\roman{mycounter}\stepcounter{mycounter}) Passenger demand is assumed to be homogeneous and individual behavior is outside the scope of our study.
+Similar assumption has been widely adopted in recent previous studies \citep[e.g.,][]{YIN2023, bib0099}.
 We aim to introduce a proof-of-concept methodology that allows operators and governments to evaluate the effectiveness of integrating demand management strategies with timetabling.